-The third chapter further complicate the question of inequalities using the analytical framework of intersectionality.
-The chapter explores how the social position of autistic individuals that their personal identity crisscrosses their neurological difference with additional marginalized social position is affected.
-It first illustrates based on qualitative and some quantitative findings several intersected identities are further marginalized in the Israeli context.
-Among these groups are autistics from low socioeconomic status, autistics who reside in Israel periphery, Arab autistics, Ultraorthodox autistics, autistic women, and autistics from the LGBTQ community.
-Following this analysis, I argue that to fully understand inequalities SDH research must analyze SDHI in a multifaceted manner.
-After establishing there is marginalization of certain groups within the autistic community, the chapter turn to analyze the discourses on inequalities between autistic adults in Israel.
-I argue these discourses are limited, that the discourse on cultural differences mark autistics from discriminated social positions as underdeveloped, and above all these discourses fail to recognize the field specific mechanisms that nurture inequalities.
-I then demonstrate the demand-oriented services development, that is adopted by the authorities, nurture inequlities, and I argue this is one of the mechanisms that current discourses on inequlities fail to recognize.
+The third chapter explores the complexity of the question of inequalities using the analytical framework of intersectionality.
+The chapter examines how the social position of many autistic people is influenced not only by their neurological difference but, also, by additional factors contributing to societal marginalization.
+Based on qualitative, and some quantitative findings, I illustrate how several intersected identities within the autistic community are further marginalized in the Israeli context.
+Among these groups are autistic people from underprivileged socioeconomic backgrounds, autistic people who reside in Israel’s periphery, autistic Arabs, ultra-Orthodox autistic people, autistic women, and autistic LGBTQ people.
+Following this analysis, I argue that, to fully understand inequalities, SDH research must analyze SDHI in a multifaceted manner.
+After establishing that marginalization of certain groups within the autistic community does exist, the chapter turns to analyzing the discourses on inequalities between autistic adults in Israel.
+I argue that these discourses are limited; that discourses about cultural differences frame autistic people from discriminated social positions as underdeveloped, and, above all, that these discourses fail to recognize the field-specific mechanisms that foster inequalities.
+I then demonstrate that the model of demand-oriented service development that is adopted by the authorities entrenches inequalities, and I argue this is one of the mechanisms that current discourses on inequalities fails to recognize.

-Since one of the main limitations of current discourses regarding inequlities between autistic adults is the failure to evaluate the unique aspects of the autism field, the fourth chapter request to analyze the contribution to inequlities of autism organizations which are an influential actor in the autism policy arena.
-I first examine the social position of the leading representatives of Alut, the largest, oldest, and historically most dominant parent organization in Israel, who claimed to be the representative of all autistics in Israel.
-I demonstrate my findings support the position of Alut suggested by Raz and colleagues (2018) and Rimon-Zarfaty, Raz, Bar-Nadav & Vaintropov (2020) in relation to organizational and intrinsic autism field axes, that is an organization only of parents for autistics, that both advocate for and provide medical model of disability solutions for “low functioning” autistics.
-Then I turn to evaluate the social position of the leading parents using intersectional lens.
-I demonstrate the representative parents were from privileged social position, that is Jewish, from high socioeconomic status, and residing in the geographical center of Israel.
+Since one of the main limitations of current discourses regarding inequalities between autistic adults is the failure to evaluate the unique aspects of the autism field, the fourth chapter analyzes ways in which autism organizations, which are influential actors in the autism policy arena contribute to inequalities.
+I first examine the social position of the leading representatives of Alut, the largest, oldest, and historically most dominant organization for parents of autistic people in Israel, who claim to represent all autistic people in Israel.
+My findings support the positions of Raz et al. (2018) and Rimon-Zarfaty et al. (2020) that Alut, as an organization, serves only the parents of autistic individuals and advocates for the medical model of disability and provides solutions for “low functioning” autistic people.
+I then evaluate the social position of the leading parents through the lens of intersectionality.
+I demonstrate that the representative parents are from privileged social positions, that is Jewish, high socioeconomic status, and reside in the geographical center of Israel.